 Herbicides are chemicals designed to kill weeds.
 A weed is simply a green plant growing in the wrong place at the wrong time.
 For example Sorghum, a cereal and member of the grass family (Graminae), is classed as a weed in many parts of North America while in the drier parts of Africa it is the main staple food crop.
 Because herbicides kill living green plant tissue they must be used very selectively and carefully in the crop situation.
 There are some which only kill certain species, e.g. the hormonal weedkillers (MCPA and 2,4 D commonly used in lawn herbicides) kill broad leaved weeds like daisy and dandelion but leave members of the grass family unharmed.
 For this reason they can be used in cereal crops to kill broad-leaf weeds without harming the wheat or barley.
 But most others are not selective and therefore must be carefully timed to hit the weeds before the crop seeds germinate in the soil.
 This obviously restricts their use.
 GM soya, GM maize and GM oilseed rape have been produced by inserting genes which make them specifically tolerant to particular herbicides.
+Thus Monsanto's GM soyabean is tolerant to glyphosate, one of Monsanto's leading herbicides.
 This means that farmers growing GM Soyabean ('Roundup Ready Soyabeans' - 'Roundup' is Monsanto's trade name for glyphosate) can use glyphosate to kill weeds growing in their crop at any time without fear of damaging the crop.